jwithington/personal-goals/content-list/three.md

+050616
+---
+- [ ] do cool lab stuff
+- [:thumbsup:] work hard on form
+- [ ] have fun with erin

 050316
 ---

 - [X] follow up email
-- [ ] pay close attention
+- [X] pay close attention
-- [ ] don't be hard on myself about asking things
+- [X] don't be hard on myself about asking things

 Bonus:
 - [ ] flowers after work